The 15 most expensive Rolex watches ever sold at auction – from Paul Newman and "Bao Dai" to the Rainbow Daytona, with history and record prices.

 Certifications play an important role in the watch industry.
 Some confirm authenticity, while others assess the quality of a watch or its movement.
 One of the best-known and most renowned institutions in this field is the Contrôle Officiel Suisse des Chronomètres (COSC) in La Chaux-de-Fonds, founded in 1973.

-The Swiss testing centre for chronometers, i.e. high-precision watches, is not a public institution, but a non-profit organisation recognised as a voluntary self-regulatory body for Swiss watch and movement manufacturers.
+The Swiss chronometer testing centre is not a public institution, but a non-profit organisation recognised as a voluntary self-regulatory body for Swiss watch and movement manufacturers.

-In three independent laboratories, 160 employees test exclusively Swiss-made movements and watch heads – both mechanical and quartz.
-According to the COSC, around 40 per cent of all Swiss mechanical watches exported are currently certified by them.
+In three independent laboratories, 160 employees exclusively test Swiss-made watch movements and cases, both mechanical and quartz.
+According to the COSC, they currently certify around 40 per cent of all Swiss mechanical watches exported.

 Since its foundation, the COSC has carried out almost 55 million certifications and awarded the ‘Certified Chronometer’ label.
-Now the ‘Excellence Chronometer Certified’ award has been added.
+The ‘Excellence Chronometer Certified’ award has now been added.